You’ve spent months, maybe even years, learning French.

 Here’s a darker film about an Algerian immigrant living in Montreal.
 He takes up a substitute position in a school after the French teacher commits suicide in a classroom.
 Understandably, the students are shaken, and Monsieur Lazhar has his own tragedies to deal with, but they work together to form a tight relationship.

-If you’re planning a trip to Quebec, you’ve got to swear like a real Québécois.
+If you’re planning a trip to Québec, you’ve got to use slang and swear like a real Québécois.

 As mentioned above, Catholicism has been well-rooted in French Canadian culture for a very long time.
 While today’s culture is more secular, that kind of religious fervor still sticks around in odd ways.